Chinese Grand Prix for the International Michelin Challenge Bibendum

 This “made in China” will allow those companies to escape the 25 percent duty that is already in place in the rest of Asia for imported cars.
 The ultra-luxury cars will still be imported, as those niche cars are priced to include luxury taxes.

 SAIC doesn’t have its own vehicle, just joint ventures.
-GM has announced it’s a first hybrid project to be undertaken with its Chinese partner SAIC.
+GM has announced it’s the first hybrid project to be undertaken with its Chinese partner SAIC.
 The hybrid bus will utilize a hybrid powertrain developed by GM’s Allison Transmission Division that uses dual electric motors; one to start the bus from a stop (since hybrids don’t idle it’s always a stop) and, two, regenerative braking to capture energy in its advanced battery system.
 It will be packaged, not produced, in a bus manufactured by Sunwin, SAIC’s bus joint venture in Shanghai.

 The other concern, according to Automotive Resources Asia is grey cars.
 A drive-by estimate is one in six or seven vehicles are grey market imports.
 Top sellers include the Nissan Cefiro and Sunny, Toyota Camry, the Daewoo Nubira, and the Mitsubishi Pajero.
 According to the Japan Automotive Manufacturers Association (JAMA), Japanese carmakers exported some 39,000 sedans to China in 2000.
 Not only is that twice Chinas official total, but it also does not even count imports from Korea, Europe, and the United States.

 SAIC and Geely Automobile Holdings Ltd., Great Wall Automobile Holdings Co.
-Ltd., and Gonow, a manufacturer of motor-scooters, are all looking to export Chinese made cars from China.
+Ltd., and Gonow, a manufacturer of motor-scooters, are all looking to export Chinese-made cars from China.
 Negotiations are in the works, but according to J.D.
 Powers, the quality of compact cars built in China was four times worse than those built in the United States.

 It may take some time and retooling to get over the stigma about buying a car made in china, even though about half the items sold in Walmart are made in China.
 The Chinese companies are losing sales to U.S. companies and will need to make up for it somewhere.
 Just as Japan and Korea have broken into the American markets with small, inexpensive cars and worked their way up, expect China to do the same.